clairebvs/play-backend/README.md

  * returns all favorited songs in the database

  GET `/api/v1/favorites/INSERT ID HERE`
- * returns one favorited song by its id
+ * returns one favorited song by its id with its attributes

  POST `/api/v1/favorite1`
  * adds a song to the database as a favorite